Workout

 The Reason Why Many Women Lose Fat in the Abdominal Area but Not in the Hips

-There are still people (and look, at Sport Life we have been denying this for years) who believe that twisting at the waist reduces fat in this region, or that doing gluteal exercises will eliminate fat in the hips, or that if we do step-ups we will be able to eliminate the fat in the gluteofemoral area.
+There are still people who believe that twisting at the waist reduces fat in this region, or that doing gluteal exercises will eliminate fat in the hips, or that if we do step-ups we will be able to eliminate the fat in the gluteofemoral area.
 They are myths that are transmitted from one person to another and that, after being repeated so much, in the end seem like a great truth.
 But there are numerous scientific studies that make this issue clear.

 The Reason Why Many Women Lose Fat in the Abdominal Area but Not in the Hips